LectronPusher/markdown-share-preview/README.md

 We compile these under simulation to an exectuable file that runs the testbench and prints whether the module passes or fails.
-If it fails, we use Verdi or display statements to inspect the output and iterate either the testbench or the module until we're satisfied.
+If it fails, we use Verdi or display statements to inspect the output and iterate on either the testbench or the module until we're satisfied.

 Once the testbench and module work in simulation, we change our compilation step.
 We synthesize the verilog modules against actual